-- 1. Pass the Praxis CORE exam; - 2.
+- 1. Pass the Praxis CORE exam or have ACT of 22 or higher; - 2.
 Be cleared by ABI and FBI background checks; - 3.
 Have satisfactory dispositions ratings and faculty evaluations; - 4.
 Pass the Praxis II subject area examination(s); - 5.
 Complete all courses in the intern's major with a grade point average of 3.0 in the teaching field courses with no grade lower than a "C".
 Candidates who wish to enroll in the internship prior to completion of all teaching field courses, must request an exception and secure written approval by the chair of the Education Department; - 6.
 Complete all professional education courses with a grade point average of 3.0 in professional education courses with no grade lower than a "C"; - 7.
 Remove all incomplete ("I") grades in required courses (an incomplete is treated as an "F");